kuyawa/PayWithStellar/docs/userguide.md

 <script id="pay-with-stellar" mid="yourmerchantid*stellar.org" src="/scripts/paywithstellar.js">
 ````

-/Note: While we aim for excellence in the confirmation process, it is also good practice to check your Stellar account's ledger for incoming payments to catch transactions that for some reason could not be verified by our library so you can offer superb customer service when required./
+*Note: While we aim for excellence in the confirmation process, it is also good practice to check your Stellar account's ledger for incoming payments to catch transactions that for some reason could not be verified by our library so you can offer superb customer service when required.*

 If you have problems implementing the PayWithStellar button or want to share any feedback, please [open an issue](https://github.com/kuyawa/PayWithStellar/issues) and we will gladly help you.